What are Shin Splints?

 Contact Gurnee Podiatry and Sports Medicine Associates

-If you or a family member appears to be suffering from shin splints or any other podiatric condition that needs attention, reach out to Dr. Schoene at Gurnee Podiatry & Sports Medicine Associates.
+If you or a family member appears to be suffering from shin splints or any other podiatric condition that needs attention, reach out to Dr. Bever at Gurnee Podiatry & Sports Medicine Associates.
 You can reach us by phone or via our convenient online messaging service if you have any questions or would like to schedule an appointment.
 We have two locations, along with day, evening, and Saturday hours, to better serve you.